agarun/ruby-muvy/README.md

 #### `--rotate`
 Pass `--rotate` to rotate the final image 90 degrees, i.e. to draw horizontal lines, where the top is the 'start' of your media file.
-TODO - check if the last sentence is true

 #### `-h, --height`
 Optionally specify a custom height for the output image.